CMS-Physical-Oceanography/waveIMG/README.md

 - Make sure you are in the mfiles directory when you run it
 - Put the files you need in the data folder if you want it to auto load the files in the app
    - if not then select the folder that the files are in when you hit the select video files button
+- When selecting fronts, zoom in before clicking the select fronts button no ensure the best accuracy when tracing the pixels in the image.
+- Do not spam click save & continue, if you have already done so once.
+Once it saves and continues, you must either load new frame, or go to another file and start selecting fronts there.
+- If you try to plot frames and get an error, the frames you are trying to plot may be more than there actually are in the video.
+Try plotting a fewer number of frames.